-An additional COVID-19 winter booster is available for people aged 65 and over, and other people at risk of serious illness from COVID-19, now.
+An additional COVID-19 winter booster is strongly recommended for people aged 50 and over, and other people at higher risk of serious illness from COVID-19, such as:

 By protecting yourself, you’ll help keep your family, friends and community safe too.

 If you test positive to COVID-19, find out your next steps and how you can look after your illness at home

 During winter our risk of catching viral illnesses is higher.
 Staying up to date with your vaccinations is a simple step you can take to help protect yourself and everyone you love.
 It’s safe and convenient to get your COVID-19 and flu vaccines at the same time.
 Visit your local GP, pharmacy, or Aboriginal Medical Service to get vaccinated now.

 It's free for people aged 65 and over, children aged 6 months to under 5 years, Aboriginal people, pregnant women and people at higher risk of serious illness from flu.

 The NSW Productivity Commission has found keeping beneficial COVID-19 regulatory reforms would see a $3.1 billion boost to the NSW economy over the next decade.

 Take steps to stay healthy and safe, while helping to stop the spread of COVID-19.

 New COVID-19 cases and tests in the past 24 hours

 Data for the past 24 hours until 4pm 11 August 2022, last updated 12 August 2022.